 Personally, I want to make sure that I never believe a lie instead of what the Word of God says.
 I don’t want my heart to get hard and unperceptive so that I can’t see and hear the truth.
 I want to walk every day in faith so I can be healed and blessed in every way.

 I’m sure you do too.
 So let’s take the time right now to check up on ourselves.
-Let’s look at some of the most common healing-stealing traditions and make certain we’ve run them completely out of our lives.
+As Christians let’s look at some of the most common healing-stealing traditions and make certain we’ve run them completely out of our lives.

 Lie #1: God is pleased when you accept sickness gracefully.